robertbrook/the-island/the-island.md

 "Is there a larger town nearby?
 I am lost.
 I need to find ... a way ...
 I was on a boat.
 Is there a harbour?"

 Most of them looked blankly back, still smiling.
 One woman who sat closer to the fire looked up and laughed.
 Beside her sat a man with two bags by his legs, as though he were just about to take them up and leave.
+He turned away.

 "Is there not a harbour?
 For the boats?"

 The man by the fire turned to face me.
 This seemed to mean nothing to them.
 Surely the island couldn't stand on it's own, without some regular traffic?
 What about fishing?
 But, then I remembered - I had seem no other boats since I last saw mine.
 I had seen no-one fishing, neither had I seen any being eaten.
 Here, only a day's walk from the sea, they ate mushrooms - and some other stuff, which although I didn't know I was sure could not be fish.
 A town, then?
 There must be a bigger place on the island, where more people lived?

 "Do you want to go to the market?
-We will take you in the morning."
+We will take you in the morning.
+Everything will be well there for you."

-After some slow questioning, I realised that these were also travellers and stopped here on their way to buy and sell at some market-town.
+After some slow questioning, I realised that these were also travellers and stopped here on their way to buy and sell at some local town.
 Quite what they bought and sold I could not tell.
 None of them seemed to be carrying anything substantial, nothing that I could see to sell.
 But the place was clearly some commonly used place, where people stopped to share a meal and sleep until going on.
 At least I could eat - and sleep knowing that nothing would be asked of me for it.

 Slowly, each one left the table and passed into darker places around the room.
 Each one fell onto a rolled pallet, which they had carried with them.
+The last lamp on the table was turned down until I could barely see across to the bench opposite.
+The place room was very quiet, warm, filled with the earth and the sky above.

-I had no pallet of my own, but one offered me a place by them and I quickly fell asleep.
+I cast about for somewhere to lay down.
+I had no pallet of my own, but one of the women offered me a place by them and I quickly fell asleep.
 I expect it was being so tired that made me not to dream, or to forget whatever dreams I had.
 Whatever it was, the night passed very peacefully, even though I was in a place where I must have seemed entirely a stranger to all of them.

 They asked nothing of me, nor questioned me.
-There seemed no curiosity in them at all, just a willingness to have me there for a while and to put me back on my way.
+There seemed no curiosity in them at all, or what I might have called curiosity, just a contentment to have me there for a while and to put me back on my way.

 In the morning, I tried to speak to show my gratitude to them - but even the ones who had spoken to me first the night before seemed not to understand.
-They pulled on backpacks and handed round more chunks of bread, apples and a jug.
+They pulled on backpacks and shared around more chunks of bread, apples and a jug.
 In the jug, which each took a gulp from, was a foaming small-beer.

 Each went out to a back courtyard and joined into a loose group, as though they had to travel together but had no wish to push themselves on any other.
 I couldn't quite understand why they were milling about, until a cart drew up.
 One by one, they all got in - and a hand was put down to pull me up.
 I sat at the back.

 They spoke only a little as we slowly trundled along.
 Sometimes I wondered it it might be quicker to walk, but I thought it would look churlish to refuse their invitation, especially after being with them for a night.
+Although I felt some obligation to them, none of them seemed to be concerned in getting anything in return from me.

 The track became a street of packed earth and stones.
 They spoke a little more to one another as the noise of the road beneath us grew.
 Beside the street came the occasional house, or shop, or storage-place - it was most often difficult to tell which was which.
 Sometimes one or two people would come out to watch us pass.
 I had the thought that we might be country-folk and not a common sight.